 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 It is hard to beat George Mason University if you want to pursue General Visual & Performing Arts as a major.
-Graduates of the Visual Arts program make an average of $40,878 in the first five years of working, and $64,661 after their first five years of working.
+Graduates of the Visual Arts program make an average of $31,100 in the first five years of working, and $31,100 after their first five years of working.
 It is found in the suburban area of Fairfax, Virginia.

 Since the average SAT score of this school's applicants is about 1,155, the school is able to be pretty selective.
 About 16.0% of students submit ACT scores, with the standard score being in the 26 range.
 Go on a virtual tour to know more about GMU.

 Otis College of Art and Design is a good choice for students pursuing a General Visual & Performing Arts degree.
-At Otis College of Art and Design, Visual Arts students have the benefit of a highly focused curriculum.
+Visual Arts majors from Otis College of Art and Design receive an earnings boost of approximately 30.6% over the typical income of Visual Arts majors.
 Situated in Los Angeles, California, this college is best suited for students who blossom in an urban atmosphere.